StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 The values which we add must refer to names within the other blocks of the project.
 So, if you try to add a *scalefactor* called 'scalefactor1' when this name doesn't exist in the *scalefactors* block, then an error will result.

-Once we have added the contrasts, then we need to set the model, either by adding layers for a *standard layers* project, or a custom model file (we will discuss these in chapter 3).
-To add either layers or a custom file, we use the **setModel** method.
+Once we have added the contrasts, then we need to set the model, either by adding layers for a *standard layers* project, or a custom model file (we discuss these in :ref:`customModels`).
 In the case of layers, we give a list of layer names, in order from bulk in to bulk out.
-So for a monolayer for example, we would specify tails and then heads in a cell array:
+So for a monolayer for example, we would specify tails and then heads in as shown below:

 .. tab-set-code::
     .. code-block:: Matlab